rpwagner/pyodide-ext/README.md

 <img src="./img/use-pages-site.png" width="50%" height="50%" style='border:2px solid #555'>

 ## Adding Packages

 Pyodide packages are [defined by `meta.yaml` files](https://pyodide.org/en/stable/development/new-packages.html#creating-the-meta-yaml-file) that proivde URLs for the source code, lists of dependencies, build instructions, etc. For basic pure-Python packages, these files can be fairly minimal and [created programmatically](https://pyodide.org/en/stable/development/meta-yaml.html#meta-yaml-spec).

 One complication to keep in mind is that you will need to add all of the dependencies for your package, except for those in the [Python Standard Library](https://docs.python.org/3/library/index.html) or already [included with Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).
 The `finddeps.py` script described below can help identify the needed dependencies.

+The Pyodide documentation has detailed instructions on [how to add packages](https://pyodide.org/en/stable/development/new-packages.html).
+This also includes the best recommendation, which is to look at packages that have already been ported to Pyodide in [the main repoistory's packages folder](https://github.com/pyodide/pyodide/tree/main/packages).
+The method used in this this repository is not the only way to add packages (see the [Pyodide "Loading packages" documentation](https://pyodide.org/en/stable/usage/loading-packages.html)).
+You can directly install many packages using `micropip.install()`, or build packages in or out of the main Pyodide tree.
+The approach in this repository is to avoid using `micropip.install()` so that Jupyter notebooks and Python modules can remain portable without needing to check the runtime environment.
+However, you may find it easier to develop and test the build process for a given package and its dependencies by using a local development process and then adding the package definition (`meta.yaml`, patches, etc.) into this repository when it's working as expected.

 Adding a new package and rebuilding the distribution uses these steps:
 1. Define a new package by creating a new `meta.yaml` file in [`packages`](./packages), under `packages/{package-name}/meta.yaml`.